cmu-transparency/demo-scala-labels/README.md

    abstract class Time extends Origin ...
 ```

-All labels in this system are approximations of sets of concrete
-values modeled as lattices with least upper bound (join or ⊔) and
+## Labels and approximations

+A data value might need to have associated with it multiple
+annotations.
+For example an aggregation from a table whose rows are
+annotated with different time instances need to indicate that the
+origin of the aggregate includes all of those time instances.
+Tracking
+distinct labels could become cumbersome if the number of such labels
+grows.
+For this reason, labels are designed with sound approximation
+in mind.

+Labels form lattices with an approximate union operation (least upper
+bound, join, or ⊔) and an approximate intersection operation (greatest
-greatest lower bound (meet or ⨅) operations as well as special top (⊤)
+lower bound, meet, or ⨅) as well as special top (⊤) and bottom (⊥)
-and bottom (⊥) elements that approximate every concrete value or no
-concrete value, respectively.
-As an example, the Time label is
+elements that approximate universal or empty sets respectively.
+As an
-designed to represent moments of time.
-The model in the demo is able
+example, the Time label is designed to represent moments of time.
+The
-to represent single time instances, all time instances between two
+model in the demo is able to represent single time instances, all time
-moments, all instances, and no instances:
+instances between two moments, all instances, and no instances:

 ```scala
   sealed abstract class Time extends Label {